Read as much or as little of this as you want

 Much of the turquoise on the market now is Chinese.
 Don't roll your eyes, a lot of it is absolutely gorgeous.
 Virtually all of it, like MOST of the available US turquoise, is stabilized.
 If I KNOW (been told) it is Chinese, I say so.

+Here's a lesson I've learned the hard way.
 I used to avoid buying some of the bigger turquoise pieces from Artie Yellowhorse feeling I could get them pretty much whenever I wanted.
-This is no longer true.
-I have purchased some (a few not posted) and they will reflect what I paid for them as opposed to whatever current market price might be.
+Unfortunately,this is no longer true and I missed the boat on many special items.
 If you see a particularly good piece by any artist, on my site or somewhere else, you may want to pony up while it is available or you could be kicking yourself down the line.
 The time to buy unique is when you see it.
 I have many regrets about things that I left behind that now I can't get at any price.

 If you see something you think is similar down the line for less than you paid, I wouldn't dwell on it too much unless it is thousands of dollars different.
 Something in the market fluctuated and/or that seller is trying to get rid of the piece.
 If you like the item you bought and, to you, it was worth what you paid for it at the time you purchased it, be at peace.
 That's my opinion, there are people who would disagree.